WHO WE ARE

 NaCCRA members live in CCRCs from the East Coast to the West Coast… from Florida to Washington State… from Massachusetts to California.

-Nine states have their own NaCCRA-affiliated organizations: California, Connecticut, Florida, Maryland, Massachusetts, New Jersey, North Carolina, Pennsylvania, and Virginia.
+Nine states have their own NaCCRA-affiliated organizations: California, Connecticut, Florida, Maryland, New Jersey, North Carolina, Pennsylvania, Virginia, and Washington State.
 NaCCRA members in Indiana and Oregon are now forming their own affiliates.

 See the State Affiliates page for information about each one.